Poet & Journalist

 Punjabi

-An M.Phil (Post-Graduate; Pre-PhD) degree was awarded on Mahmood Awan’s poetry and literary contributions under a research dissertation titled: “Mahmood Awan di Punjabi Adab nu dain” by University of the Punjab; Institute of Punjabi and Cultural Studies (Lahore, Pakistan) in 2023.
-While Awan’s poem Ni Maa’ay ( O’ Mother) is part of the B.SC Punjabi syllabus (4th Semester; Course Code: 2203) at Govt.
+An M.Phil (Post-Graduate; Pre-PhD) degree was awarded for Mahmood Awan’s poetry and literary contributions under a research dissertation titled: “Mahmood Awan di Punjabi Adab nu dain (Mahmood Awan’s contributions to the Punjabi Literature)” by University of the Punjab; Institute of Punjabi and Cultural Studies (Lahore, Pakistan) in 2023.
+While Awan’s poem Ni Maa’ay ( O’ Mother) is part of the B.SC Punjabi syllabus (4th Semester; Course Code: 2203) at the prestigious Govt.
 College Univeristy (GC) Lahore.

 Publications